 Someone did step up to take the blame (or credit) for the ‘information campaign’.

-It’s what happened to StubHub a long time ago.
-Good news is that most probably the miserable employee didn’t dread the following Monday.
+One of my favorite stupid tweets is what happened to StubHub a long time ago.
+Good news is that most likely the miserable employee didn’t have to dread the following Monday.

 Apparently, McDonald’s Twitter account was hacked and this is how it happened.
 We’ve got to hand it to the hacker though, they were pretty inspired.
 McDonald’s being one of Trump’s favorite brands, they hit him where it hurts.